Dyl777/distributed-key-value-system/README.md

 A simple, distributed key-value store implemented in Go I have currently spent 2 weeks working on it.
 It demonstrates replication (W/R quorums), membership/heartbeating, a small deterministic replica selection ring, last-write-wins timestamps, and an in-memory LRU cache for hot reads.
+This project is inspired by my knowledge and experience in hdfs (hdfs-style commands) and big data infrastructure

 License: GNU GPLv3 (see file headers in source files)